arctop/android-sdk/README.md

 ### Session Phase

-#### Verify a user is logged in
+#### Verify a User is Logged In

-After successful initialization, your first step is to verify a user is logged into the Neuos Central application.
+After successful initialization, your first step is to verify a user is logged into the Arctop mobile application.
 You can query the service to get the logged in status of a user.
-In case a user is not logged in, launch an intent that will take the user to the login / register screen of the Neuos Central app.
+In case a user is not logged in, launch an intent that will take the user to the Log In / Sign Up screen of the Arctop mobile app.

     int status = mService.getUserLoginStatus();
     switch (status){